This event is past

-Join us for the Vancouver Island Regional Conference at Camosun College’s Interurban Campus in beautiful Victoria on Saturday, February 22nd, 2020.
+Join us for the Vancouver Island Regional Conference at Camosun College’s Interurban Campus (Centre for Health and Wellness) in beautiful Victoria on Saturday, February 22nd, 2020.
 The theme for this year’s conference is Creativity, Collaboration and Critical Thinking in 2020.

 Schedule and Session Information